-Serbia mining: Mineco Group UK to invest 15MEUR in lead and zinc mine16.
-January 2015. / Mining
+Serbia mining: Mineco Group UK to invest 15MEUR in lead and zinc mine, Mining

 Recent Study of NALED and USAID ranked the privatization of the mine Rudnik in the five best in Serbia.
 It was previously selected by the Agency for privatization and other relevant authorities as one of the most successful.
 The Agency for bankruptcy of the Republic of Serbia outlined the Veliki Majdan mine at Ljubovija as an example of successful takeover and further management of the company.